 Ollerenshaw is one of our boys' boarding houses, and in 2018 underwent a complete £1m refurbishment of the ground floor communal spaces and first phase of study bedrooms, creating a stylish and modern, yet homely social heart to the house.

 The Ollerenshaw boys enjoy cooking and sitting down for Sunday roasts in the state-of-the-art kitchen/dining room, training in the in-house conditioning gym, and relaxing with a game of pool or Ping-Pong in the open-plan TV and Games Room.

 Good food and cooking is very much part of house life - the Housemaster, Mr Crisswell, is a keen cook, regularly hosting family-style house meals for the boarders, and a new outdoor pizza oven was installed as part of the redevelopment.

-Phase two, which will see the remaining study bedrooms transformed, is scheduled to commence in summer 2019.
+Phase two, which will see the remaining study bedrooms transformed, is scheduled to commence in the summer of 2019.

 Boys in Ollerenshaw are confident and contributing young men.
 We want our young men to feel at home in the boarding house; to be safe, comfortable and happy.